 Impact of the Coronavirus-Pandemic

 Due to the coronavirus pandemic, our fellows faced special challenges during their training.
 Both the school and the students had to adjust to new forms of instruction such as distance learning and smaller student groups.
 Unfortunately, the attempt to continue teaching as distance learning via online platforms failed.
-This was because: most students did not have stable Internet access and did not have the necessary terminal equipment such as a PC or laptop.
+This was because most students did not have stable Internet access and did not have the necessary equipment such as a PC or laptop.
 As a result, the training had to be temporarily interrupted.
-However, the time lost was made up, so that the training lasted longer overall.
+However, the time lost was made up, so the training lasted longer overall.